fiorotticaio/Breast-Cancer-Prediction-Using-Machine-Learning/README.md

 ├── data
 │   ├── wdbc.data
 ├── main.py
+├── lazy_predict.py
 ├── requirements.txt
 └── README.md
 ```

 ## Output

-The script evaluates the performance of each model using cross-validation and outputs the classification report and confusion matrix for each algorithm.
+The `main` script evaluates the performance of each model using cross-validation and outputs the classification report and confusion matrix for each algorithm.

 Example output:
 ```